Pass your exams and become a pilot

 For experienced private pilots who want to learn to fly in cloud, in any class of airspace, but don’t want to become commercially qualified – the Competency-Based Instrument Rating (CBIR) is ideal.

-The CBIR is a more practical approach to gaining an Instrument Rating and takes ac-count of your existing flying experience.
+The CBIR is a more practical approach to gaining an Instrument Rating and takes account of your existing flying experience.
 The emphasis is on practical flying skills but there are still theory exams that must be passed before flight training can begin.

 Which flight school?

-Choosing where to enrol is a big decision.
 The quality of training matters, so visit every school or academy you’re considering and do your own research.

 Take a trial flight, talk to current students and ask about their experience.
 Ask the instructors lots of questions – including which ground school materials they use for the classroom phase of training.

-Free Maths & Physics for Pilots
+Maths & Physics for Pilots

 ATPL(A)

-About
+About Us